Duckdoggg/poetryvault1/README.md

 **A working demo can be found here: https://radiant-dusk-52779.herokuapp.com/**

+*Disclaimer*

+*Currently the application does not have a resposive design

 The home page displays a list of existing poems, where the title, author, and preview(first 10 words of the poem text) is shown.